Films 1950s

 Cast: Charlton Heston, Yul Brynner, Anne Baxter

-23 Paces to Baker Street – despite the title, this murder mystery about a blind man has nothing to do with Sherlock HolmesDirector: Henry Hathaway
+23 Paces to Baker Street – despite the title, this mystery about a blind man has nothing to do with Sherlock HolmesDirector: Henry Hathaway

 Cast: Van Johnson, Vera Miles, Cecil Parker